• Tools

 Output:

-• TotalPages (number): Total number of pages matching the criteria
+• TotalPages (number): Total matching items.

-• CurrentPage (number): Current page number
+• CurrentPage (number): Current page index returned.

 Get a Page